edgepointlearning/edgepointlearning.github.io/collections/_posts/2018-06-27-corporate-finance-training.md

 As with all training programs, corporate finance training programs should begin with a [training needs analysis](/blog/training-needs-analysis/).
 A training needs analysis has four significant goals:

 1. Assess what employees already know
-2. Target areas to be addressed
+2. Target areas to address
 3. Prioritize those identified areas
 4. Identify the best training methods for the subject matter and the employees